 - Using a saline solution during stomach pumping procedures to rinse the stomach after the stomach cleaning

 - IV fluids to re-establish the balance of acids/bases, fluids and minerals in the body

 - Hemodialysis, or blood washing, to filter out the drugs out of the blood

 - Laxative use to flush any unabsorbed drugs out of the body

 - Antidote to counteract the effects of the drug and prevent serious side effects

 Patients may also receive a kidney dialysis, kidney or liver transplant, and ongoing care for heart failure in case of severe naltrexone overdose symptoms.
 If the overdose is due to misuse and abuse of the drug, it is best to talk to a specialist to seek aftercare detox and rehab treatment.
-Call 1-800-928-9139 to talk to a specialist or knowledgeable physician to discuss the various treatment and recovery options available for naltrexone abuse or dependence.
+Call 1-888-287-0471 Who Answers? to talk to a specialist or knowledgeable physician to discuss the various treatment and recovery options available for naltrexone abuse or dependence.